-For Fiscal Year 2021-2022, Palm Beach County expects to receive funding under the following CPD Programs: CDBG (\$6,872,842); ESG (\$570,536); and HOME (\$2,419,225).
-In addition, the County expects to generate \$570,000 in un-programed program income under CDBG (\$20,000) and HOME (\$250,000).
+For Fiscal Year 2022-2023, Palm Beach County expects to receive funding under the following CPD Programs: CDBG (\$6,492,406); HOME (2,703,963); and ESG (\$577,734).
+In addition, the County expects to generate \$425,000 in un-programmed program income under CDBG (\$75,000) and HOME (\$350,000).
 CDBG funds are expected to fund program activities to be implemented by County departments, municipalities and non-profit agencies.
-The HOME Program will fund CHDO activities, the construction or rehabilitation of affordable multi-family housing units and a first time homebuyers program.
-The ESG Program will fund emergency shelter, rapid re-housing and HMIS.
+The HOME program will fund CHDO activities, the construction or rehabilitation of affordable multi-family housing units and a first time homebuyer program.
+The ESG Program will fund emergency shelters, rapid re-housing and HMIS.